iv461/icey/README.md

 - After we have a DAG, we may add topological sorting.
 But at first we need a useEffect hook that translates to a timer, otherwise we are not able to make the programm run w/o external events
 - Really think about memory leaks, they should not be possible !
 - Make sure we are moving all lambdas so that the captured values are moved as well !
+- Check reference counts on all shared ptr to understand whrere they are all incremented
+- Allowing only readable and only writable nodes and publishing resulting nodes is enough to ensure DAG-propery.
+But is it expressive enough ?
+- Allow movable ?
+Likely not
+- Global variable: Check linkage issues regarding ODR: What happens if icey is included multiple times in the translation unit ? -> we likely need a context,

 ## Features

--  Which values to take for a node that has multiple inputs, but only one input changes ?
+### Must-have for 0.1

+- TF Buffer
+- Services
+- `onCleanup` function to be able to call cleanup of external libraries, e.g. ONNX runtime (that would normally be the Node's destructor)
+- Allow accessing the node: For logging and for all other objects
+- Different Sync-policies, first implement latest
+-  Synch-policies ?
 * Every input may provide a frequency interpolator
 * A strategy chooses between "last message" or interpolate
 * in case of interpolate, the queue must be long, in case of last message, the queue can be 1

-- `onCleanup` function to be able to call cleanup of external libraries, e.g. ONNX runtime (that would normally be the Node's destructor)

-- Support Callback groups ?
+- Actions

+### Nice-to-have

+- Prevent having to use an arrow -> only because everything needs to be reference-counted: Wrap the smart-ptr inside an object, i.e. use PIMPL OR even better, reference-track every thing internally in the staged list until the node is created, then attach everything to the node (!).
+And then simply return a weak reference (const T &) to the underlying objects
 - A way to enable/disable the node
 - Maybe `RemindingPublishedState` that publishes regardless of whether the message changed or not
+- Maybe Simulink-style blocks, i.e. constant, step, function etc.

+- Lifecycle Nodes ?

 ## Documentation

 - Document everything in a tutorial-style like modern JS frameworks (Svelte, Solid.js) do, otherwise adoptability will equal to zero

+## Bugs

+- [] Fix segfault on termination, cleanup properly

 ## Examples